datalayer-challenges/agentify-dabench/README.md

 The evaluation process involves two data components:

-- **Data Files**: 68 diverse CSV datasets in `agent-workings/data/` available for the White Agent to analyze through the Jupyter MCP Server
+- **Data Files**: 68 diverse CSV datasets in `agent-workings/data/` available for the Purple Agent to analyze through the Jupyter MCP Server
 - **Task Distribution**: Green Agent sends tasks one-by-one from the 257 DABench evaluation tasks stored in `data-dabench/`